Aryaman22102002/FAST_LIO_Loop_Closure_Test_On_NUANCE/README.md

 ## Results

-For the Results and problems that we faced, you can check out our presentaion PDF named _**"Project_Presentation.pdf"**_ in the repository :)
+For the Results and problems that we faced, you can check out our presentaion PDF named **"Project_Presentation.pdf"** in the repository.

 ## The Custom_Scripts Folder
 Included in this repository is a Custom_Scripts folder used to plot the the gps data from NUANCE onto a satelite map image covering the area data was collected.
 We have provided a brief description of what each script's function purpose is: